Rushikeshlawand/PortFolio/README.md

 To run this  project run these command on terminal:

-npm install @fortawesome/react-fontawesome @fortawesome/free-brands-svg-icons @fortawesome/free-solid-svg-icons
+npm install @fortawesome/react-fontawesome @fortawesome/free-brands-svg-icons @fortawesome/free-solid-svg-icons <br>
 npm start